Content Controls (Text, Checkboxes & Lists)

 Content controls are individual controls that you can add and customize for use in templates, forms, and documents.
 For example, many online forms are designed with a drop-down list control that provides a restricted set of choices for the user of the form.
 Content controls can provide instructional text for users, and you can set controls to disappear when users type in their own text.

 In a nutshell, Content Controls are little 'windows' that sit on top of (but still in line with) the text of your forms.
-They can be text holders, checkboxes, mini-calendars and lists.
-The are not the holy grail (limitations are discussed below) but they add a nice element to the document assembly process.
+They can be text holders, checkboxes, mini-calendars and multiple choice lists.
+The are not the holy grail (most Pathagoras tools are still better, and those limitations are discussed below) but they add a nice element to the document assembly process.

 Benefits: